-4.2.
-Insider trading restrictions and substitution effect from accruals to real activities earnings management
+4.2 Insider trading restrictions and substitution effect from accruals to real activities earnings management

-Next, we are interested in testing whether firms switch from accruals to real activities earnings management.14 To achieve this, we modify equation (7) by including an additional control variable, which is our measure of accruals earnings management.
-Then, we reestimate the following regression specification using the OLS model that controls for country, industry and year fixed effects:
+Next, we are interested in testing whether firms switch from accruals to real activities earnings management.
+To achieve this, we modify equation (7) by including an additional control variable, which is our measure of accruals earnings management.
+Then, we re-estimate the following regression specification using the OLS model that controls for country, industry and year fixed effects:

-$$+\sum Country + \sum Industry + \sum Year + \epsilon{i,i}$$ (8)
+$$a_7 BIG4{i,t} + + \sum Country + \sum Industry + \sum Year + \epsilon{i,t}$$

 Panel A of Table 5 presents the regression estimates of equation (8) using different measures of real activities earnings management as the dependent variable.
-Similar to Table 4, Column (1) displays the results for the aggregate measure of real activities earnings management (REAL_EM).
-Even after controlling for the measure of accruals-based earnings management, the value of coefficient a_1 continues to be positive (coefficient value = 0.003) and statistically significant at the 1 percent level (standard error = 0.000).
-More interestingly, we now find that coefficient a_2 is negative (-0.023) and statistically significant at the 1 % level.
+Similar to Table 4, Column (1) displays the results for the aggregate measure of real activities earnings management ( $REAL\EM$ ).
+Even after controlling for the measure of accruals-based earnings management, the value of coefficient $a_1$ continues to be positive (coefficient value = 0.044) and statistically significant at the 1 percent level (standard error = 0.013).
+More interestingly, we now find that coefficient $a_2$ is negative (-0.027) and statistically significant at the 1% level.
 This result shows that even after controlling for the presence of insider trading laws, there exists a switching effect from accruals to real activities earnings management and corroborates the findings that have been documented in the prior literature as well (Cohen et al, 2008; Cohen and Zarowin, 2010; Zang, 2012; Braam et al, 2015; Jiang et al., 2020).